thesammit/demo-portal-employee/README.md

 ## Build API

 Run `java -jar target/employee-portal-0.0.1-SNAPSHOT.jar` to build the jar file in target folder.
-Otherwise, u can just run `mvn clean install` to create the jar which will also be present in target folder.
+Otherwise, you can just run `mvn clean install` to create the jar which will also be present in target folder.

 ## Running unit tests